d8corp/innet-dom/README.md

 [Generic Component](#generic-component)
 [Life Cycle](#life-cycle)

-Component is a function.
-You can use it as JSX element.
+A component is a function.
+You can use it as a JSX element.

 Create `Content.tsx`
 ```typescript jsx